 You need the resources to pay for medical treatment and care.
 If you can’t work because of your injuries, you might also need help with living expenses.
 If the insurer pressures you to make statements or accept a settlement, talk to a lawyer to explore your options.

-Consult a GEICO Car Accident Lawyer at No Cost
+Consult a Florida GEICO Car Accident Lawyer at No Cost

 The local Florida personal injury lawyers of Abrahamson & Uiterwyk understand what you’re facing, and we can help.
 For more than 30 years, we have fought for clients who were wrongfully injured.
 We know how to deal with insurance giants like GEICO.
 We help protect your legal rights and fight for every dollar you deserve for your injuries and other damages.

 We offer a free, no-obligation consultation, and we never collect any legal fees until we recover a settlement in your case.
 If you would like to learn more about what you should expect from the car accident settlement process with GEICO, contact us now.
 We’ve helped clients throughout Hillsborough, Pinellas, Pasco, Manatee, Sarasota, and Hernando County.

 See What Our Clients Have To Say About Us: